Pampaphoneus

 Pampaphoneus is an extinct genus of carnivorous dinocephalian therapsid belonging to the family Anteosauridae.
 It lived 268 to 265 million years ago during the Wordian age of the Guadalupian (= middle Permian) period in what is now Brazil.
 Pampaphoneus is known by an almost complete skull with the lower jaw still articulated, discovered on the lands of the Boqueirão Farm, near the city of São Gabriel, in the state of Rio Grande do Sul.
 A second specimen from the same locality was reported in 2019 and 2020 but has not yet been described.
 It is composed of a skull associated with postcranial remains.
 It is the first South American species of dinocephalian to have been described.
 The group was previously known in South America only by a few isolated teeth and a jaw fragment reported in 2000 in the same region of Brazil.
 Phylogenetic analysis conducted by Cisneros and colleagues reveals that Pampaphoneus is closely related to anteosaurs from European Russia, indicating a closer faunal relationship between South America and Eastern Europe than previously thought, thus promoting a Pangea B continental reconstruction.

+Taxonomy

 Etymology

 The name of the genus comes from the Pampas, a region of vast plains typical of southern South America, from which the specimen originates, and from the Greek phoneus, meaning "killer", in reference to the predatory habits of the animal.
 The specific epithet honors José Bicca, the landowner of the farm where the fossil was found.